Lurker00/DX200-firmware/README.md

     rkflashtool v
     rkflashtool n

-to check if `rkflashtool` sees and recognises your DX200.
+to check if `rkflashtool` sees and recognizes your DX200.

+### Flash the firmware
+Change the current working directory in **Terminal** to one where you have unzipped firmware files, e.g.

+    cd /Users/username/Downloads

+with your actual user name and the path.
 Then type in the directory where you have unzipped firmware files:

     rkflashtool w boot < boot.img
     rkflashtool w system < system.img